NREL/OpenStudio-HPXML/docs/source/hpxml_generation.rst

 Required elements include ``RatedFlowRate`` and ``FanPower``.

 The whole house fan is assumed to operate during hours of favorable outdoor conditions.
+If available, it will take priority over natural ventilation.

 Water Heaters
 *************